vatsanatech/my-list-client-assignment/README.md

 ## Overview

 Welcome to the MyList Feature Assignment!
 This project is a Next.js application that allows users to manage their list of favorite shows.
 Built with TypeScript and Tailwind CSS, it leverages Playwright for end-to-end testing.
-Your mission is to implement the MyList feature, demonstrating your skills in full-stack development, API integration, and writing scalable, production-ready code.
+Your mission is to implement the MyList feature (list of favourite shows), demonstrating your skills in full-stack development, API integration, and writing scalable, production-ready code.

 ## Tech Stack